top of page

 As noted earlier, difference is the common denominator and is the fabric of our democracy.
 Conserving polarity is necessary otherwise we would be in a dictatorship.
 Hence, why we have the 1st Amendment fundamental rights in the first place.
 Having healthy conversations regarding issues that impact us is integral in experiencing a more sustainable and harmonious human experience.
 Polarity provides a range of possibilities.
 How we navigate that divide may be complex, though it’s not impossible.

 A more sustainable and harmonious human experience requires more than thoughts of a more peaceful, unified world.
 It requires surrendering our fixated position even if just for a moment.
 It requires our active participation and getting comfortable in uncomfortable situations.
 It requires asking tough questions.
+It requires more than just hearing what's being said, it requires deeply listening to what is being shared.
 It requires us to acknowledge rather than reject.
 It requires us to see humanity in one another.
 It requires us to seek collaboration over competition.
 It requires our presence.

 We are better together.